Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: Experiments and results

 \subsection{Evaluated by a public dataset at instance level recognition}

 In this work, we evaluate the recognition performance of the Color-CVFH descriptor and the CVFH descriptor in a public dataset at instance level recognition.
-The instance level recognition aims at classifying an previously unseen object and deciding whether it belongs to the instance that has been previously seen.
-For example, the object apple1 (as shown in Fig. 7) belong to the instance of apple1 but apple2, though these two instances both belong to the category of apple.
-In this experiment, we select all of instances from the categories of the apple and the orange, which are apple1, apple2, apple3, apple4, apple5, orange1, orange2, orange3 and orange4.
-These nine instances are shown in Fig. 7.
-From the Fig. 7, we can see that apple1 and apple2 have similar shapes and colors, and apple3 and appl4 look pretty much the same object.
+The instance level recognition aims at classifying an object and deciding whether it is the same instance that has been previously seen.
+For example, the object apple1 (as shown in Figure \ref{fig_experiment_data}) is not same as apple2, though these two instances both belong to the category of apple.
+In this experiment, we select all instances from the categories of the apple and the orange, including apple1, apple2, apple3, apple4, apple5, orange1, orange2, orange3 and orange4.
+These nine instances are shown in Figure \ref{fig_experiment_data}, from which we can see that apple1 and apple2 have similar shapes and colors, and apple3 and apple4 look pretty much the same object.
 Orange1, orange2 and orange4 have similar shapes and colors.
-All these instances have similar shapes, they are both spherical shaped objects.

-For the experiment of instance level recognition, we choose the scenario of alternating contiguous frames\cite{lai2011large}: Firstly, we divide each video sequence into three contiguous sequences of equal length.
-Because each object originally has three different video sequences, each object (instance) now has nine video sequences.
+For the experiment of instance level recognition, we choose the scenario of alternating contiguous frames\cite{lai2011large}: firstly, we divide each video sequence into three contiguous sequences of equal length.
+Because each object originally has three different video sequences, each object now has nine video sequences.
 Then we randomly select seven of these nine video sequences from each object for training multi-class SVM classifier, and select the remaining two for testing.

 Here, we select 4642 different point clouds in total for training, and select 1290 different point clouds in total for testing.
-Then we use these data to train the multi-class SVM classifier.
-This experiment is used for evaluating the recognition performance of the Color-CVFH descriptor and the CVFH descriptor.
-The results of the experiment are shown in Table III, Table IV and Table V.
+This experiment is used for evaluating and comparing the recognition performance of the Color-CVFH descriptor and the CVFH descriptor.
+The results of the experiment are shown in Table \ref{tab_4}, Table \ref{tab_5} and Table \ref{tab_6}.